 If you realized a large capital gain this year, you may consider tax-loss harvesting.

 Through tax-loss harvesting, you can help minimize your capital gains tax liability and possibly achieve a greater after-tax investment return.
-Contact your investment advisor to look for tax-loss harvesting opportunities before year-end.
+Contact your investment advisor to look for these opportunities in your portfolio before year end.

 You may want to consider gifting your appreciated securities to charities to avoid paying capital gains tax.
 When a charity receives these assets and sells them, they don’t have to pay capital gains tax on the realized gain — and you don’t have to either.